qutip/qutip/doc/guide/dynamics/dynamics-propagator.rst

     1.2666967766644768e-06

-The propagator is also available in class format:
+The propagator function is also available as a class:

 .. code-block::